 The human body is a highly complex system, and when it comes to movement that is no exception.
+It requires the careful and precise coordination of a variety of different tissues and their interaction with joints, all of which is regulated by the nervous system.
+We regularly observe movement and make assessments based on those observations, however, what we do not always know is why we move in certain ways?
+The human body is a highly complex and adaptive system.
 This complexity is compounded during movement which requires the careful and precise coordination of a variety of different tissues that interact with joints, all of which is regulated by the nervous system.
 We regularly observe movement and make assessments based on those observations, however, we are not always able to answer a fundamental question: why do we move in certain ways?